 When something is operating out of range in the body, the ECS uses cannabinoid receptors found in select tissues to initiate homeostasis.
 As mentioned earlier, humans have at least two types of cannabinoid receptors: CB-1 and CB-2.
 CB-1 is in the central nervous system (brain and nerves of the spinal cord), and CB-2 is in the peripheral nervous system (nerves in your extremities), as well as the digestive system and specialized cells in the immune system.

 Through these receptors, the ECS assists in regulating a variety of important functions, such as appetite, digestion, immune function, inflammation, mood, sleep, reproduction, memory and pain.
-By stimulating the endocannabinoid system, CBD promotes homeostasis, reduces pain sensation and decreases inflammation.
+By stimulating the endocannabinoid system, CBD promotes homeostasis, reduces discomfort and decreases normal inflammation.

-Because cannabis products can stimulate activity within the ECS, they’re used to target issues like restless sleep, stress, acute pain and more.
-In terms of acute pain specifically, CBD oil is known to relieve discomfort caused several ailments.
+Because cannabis products can stimulate activity within the ECS, they’re used to target issues like restless sleep, stress, discomfort and more.
+In terms of comfort specifically, CBD oil is known to relieve discomfort caused several ailments.
 Instead of using over-the-counter prescriptions, an alternative—like CBD oil—can provide an all-natural solution to chronic discomfort.

 See below for our recommended daily dose, but please consult with your physician before incorporating CBD into your wellness routine.